foxygoat/jig/README.md

     client world

+To see streaming, call it with

+    client --stream=server world
+    client --stream=client you me world
+    client --stream=bidi you me world

-Experiment with the jsonnet method file in the [testdata](./testdata) directory.
+Experiment with the jsonnet method files in the [testdata](./testdata) directory.

 Alternatively there is a traditional generated gRPC server that the same client